blackchip-org/zc/doc/ops/prog.md

 ## bin

-Convert the value of `a` to a binary number.
+Convert the value of *p0* to a binary number.

-    ( a:BigInt -- dec:BigInt )
+    ( p0:BigInt -- BigInt )

 Example: